YerongAI/Office-Tool-docs/docs/usage/deploy/settings/basic.md

 - `Groove` stands for **OneDrive for Business**.
 - `Lync` stands for **Skype for Business**.
+- `M365Companion` stands for [Microsoft 365 companion apps](https://learn.microsoft.com/en-us/microsoft-365-apps/companions/overview).

 Some applications may require a reboot to complete the installation, such as *Teams* and *OneDrive*.

-Bing is a extension for Chrome and Edge etc. For more information please visit [Microsoft Search in Bing and Microsoft 365 Apps for enterprise](https://docs.microsoft.com/en-us/deployoffice/microsoft-search-bing).

 ### Add-ons